-Kids of all ages will love making splatter paint frames for their rooms.
-These cute frames have a 90s vibe that makes them perfect for kids and adults alike.
+These cute frames have a 90s vibe and are perfect for adding a trendy pop of color.
 We used some bright neon colors for this stencil tutorial but you can change this up with any paint colors that you love.
 After all, splatter painting should totally make a comeback as it is easy and oh so cute!

 - Darice Unfinished Memory frames